ColleSerre/SchoolArchives/Histoire/Dr Knight.md

 The threat of fascism in France in 1937 was very real (nationalist leagues).

-### Matignon Accords

-Created the French social contract
+Matignon accords: created the French social contract and,

 * 40 hour long week
 * Collective bargaining